 Having a capital plan helps avoid emergency repairs.
 If you know the state of the roof, you’re more likely to have basic repairs and maintenance scheduled.
-When projects are being done on an emergency basis, the cost can be between 40 or 50 percent higher than if they are planned, says Peter Von Simson, CEO of New Bedford Management, a NYC property management company.
+When projects are done on an emergency basis, the cost can be between 40 or 50 percent higher than if they are planned, says Peter von Simson, CEO of New Bedford Management, a NYC property management company.

 “With emergency repairs, there’s after-hours call-out charges, unexpected shutdowns, and it’s just more difficult to bid out the projects,” he says.
 That’s particularly relevant right now with contractors being so booked up and supply chain issues complicating repairs.

 Like anything, there’s a budget and premium option when it comes to capital plans.
-“You can hire an architect to do a true reserve study,” says Von Simson.
+“You can hire an architect to do a true reserve study,” von Simson says.
 He says getting a licensed professional to assess the building will provide the most accurate information but it comes at a price—usually around $20,000 or $30,000, although for smaller buildings it might be closer to $15,000.

 A budget option is a capital plan compiled for free by the property manager.
 They will check invoices, talk to the super, speak to the elevator or sprinkler system companies, for example, or take a look at the roof and get recommendations on the life expectancy of machinery or assess how long it might be before the facade needs repairs.

-“They are not architects so it’s not something you could present to a bank for refinancing purposes, but they can get a pretty good idea,” says Von Simson.
+“They are not architects so it’s not something you could present to a bank for refinancing purposes, but they can get a pretty good idea,” von Simson says.

 Digging for details on a capital plan

-"The board minutes are not a full picture of what’s been going on," says Hafif.
-He says if there is a long-term capital plan, attorneys are generally not given access to it.
+"The board minutes are not a full picture of what’s been going on," Hafif says.
+He points out that if there is a long-term capital plan, attorneys are generally not given access to it.